 Hare, DJ, Fryer, F, Paul, B, Bishop, DP & Doble, PA 2016, 'Characterisation of matrix-based polyatomic interference formation in laser ablation-inductively coupled plasma-mass spectrometry using dried micro-droplet ablation and its relevance for bioimaging', ANALYTICAL METHODS, vol. 8, no. 41, pp. 7552-7556.View/Download from: Publisher's site

-Bishop, DP, Hare, DJ, de Grazia, A, Fryer, F & Doble, PA 2015, 'Speciation and quantification of organotin compounds in sediment and drinking water by isotope dilution liquid chromatography-inductively coupled plasma-mass spectrometry', ANALYTICAL METHODS, vol. 7, no. 12, pp. 5012-5018.View/Download from: UTS OPUS or Publisher's site
+Bishop, DP, Hare, DJ, de Grazia, A, Fryer, F & Doble, PA 2015, 'Speciation and quantification of organotin compounds in sediment and drinking water by isotope dilution liquid chromatography-inductively coupled plasma-mass spectrometry', ANALYTICAL METHODS, vol. 7, no. 12, pp. 5012-5018.View/Download from: Publisher's site

 Imaging of trace metal distribution in tissue sections by laser ablation-inductively coupled plasma-mass spectrometry (LA-ICP-MS) is typically performed using spatial resolutions of 30 µm2 and above.
 Higher resolution imaging is desirable for many biological applications in order to approach the dimensions of a single cell.
 The limiting factor for increasing resolution is sensitivity, where signal-to-noise ratios are poor due to inherent background spectral interferences and reduced sample volume with decreasing laser beam diameter.
 Several prominent spectral interferences are present for a number of biologically relevant isotopes, including the 40Ar16O+ spectral interference on 56Fe+.
 We examined if H2 as a reaction gas could improve the analytical performance of imaging experiments for a range of masses with spectral interferences.
 At low (<1 mL min1) H2 flow rates, greater spectral interference due to H+ adducts was observed for 55Mn, 57Fe, and 59Co.
 At higher flow rates of up to 3 mL H2 per minute, the spectral interferences were reduced leading to improvement in limits of analysis for masses with O- and N-based polyatomic interferences.
 Enhanced sensitivity with the reaction cell allowed construction of high resolution (6 µm2) imaging of 56Fe in the mouse brain that approached the dimensions of single cells.

-Austin, CE, Fryer, FI, Lear, J, Bishop, DP, Hare, DJ, Rawling, T, Kirkup, L, McDonagh, AM & Doble, PA 2011, 'Factors Affecting Internal Standard Selection For Quantitative Elemental Bio-Imaging Of Soft Tissues By LA-ICP-MS', Journal of Analytical Atomic Spectrometry, vol. 26, no. 7, pp. 1494-1501.View/Download from: UTS OPUS or Publisher's site
+Austin, CE, Fryer, FI, Lear, J, Bishop, DP, Hare, DJ, Rawling, T, Kirkup, L, McDonagh, AM & Doble, PA 2011, 'Factors Affecting Internal Standard Selection For Quantitative Elemental Bio-Imaging Of Soft Tissues By LA-ICP-MS', Journal of Analytical Atomic Spectrometry, vol. 26, no. 7, pp. 1494-1501.View/Download from: Publisher's site

 Element response variations under different laser ablation-inductively coupled plasma-mass spectrometry (LA-ICP-MS) operating conditions were investigated to identify important factors for selecting an internal standard (IS) for quantitative elemental bi